runemalm/OpenDDD.NET/README.md

 ### Purpose

-Domain-driven design is an approach to software development where focus lies on the domain model.
+Domain-driven design is an approach to software development where focus lies on an ever-evolving domain model.

-We couldn't find a framework that was specifically crafted for the purpose of domain-driven design.
-That was opinionated enough so that there would be clear patterns and rules to follow.
-So this framework was born.
+By utilizing the DDD principles and design patterns, hexagonal architecture and other well-known patterns, this framework is especially crafted for domain-driven design and implementing bounded contexts with C# and the .NET framework.

-If you're an avid practitioner of domain-driven design, please drop me a line if you're interested in becoming a contributor.
+If you're interested in becoming a contributor, please drop us a line or simply create a pull request and we'll see what we can do together.

 ### Key Features

 - Domain model versioning.
-- SemVer2.0 support.
-- Swagger auto-generation.
+- Swagger docs auto-generation.
-- Code generation from domain model specification file.
+- Bounded context code generation from yaml.
+- Event-driven architecture.
-- Publishing of domain & integration events.
+- Domain- & Integration events.
-- Reactions through event listeners.
 - Migration support.
-- Hexagonal architecture.
+- Standard design patterns.
-- Testing framework specifically crafted for this framework.
+- Testing framework.
-- Extensible architecture through the *ports and adapters* pattern.
+- Extensible architecture through *ports and adapters*.
+- Project templates for getting started quickly.
-- Code samples to quickly get started.
+- Code examples.
-- Based on standard design patterns.

 ### Design Patterns

-The following are the framework's foundational design patterns:
+The framework is based on the following design patterns:

 - [Domain-Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)
 - [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/)